funnyleap/constellation-solidity/README.md

 Identifier of the Consórcio Title Used as Collateral: Identification number of the title you wish to use as collateral.
 Identifier of Your Quota in the Collateral Title: Number of your quota that will be used as collateral.

-- Practical Example:
+#### Practical Example:
-  Drawn Consórcio Title: 10
+* Drawn Consórcio Title: 10
-  Your Quota in the Drawn Consórcio Title: 30
+   * Your Quota in the Drawn Consórcio Title: 30
-  Title for Collateral: 5
+* Title for Collateral: 5
-  Your Quota in the Collateral Title: 15
+   * Your Quota in the Collateral Title: 15

-If the value of quota 15 from title 5, used as collateral, meets the necessary requirements, it will be transferred to the protocol, allocated as the guarantee for quota 30 of Title 10, and the prize amount will be released.
+If the value of quota 15 from Title 5, used as collateral, meets the requirements, it will be transferred to the protocol, allocated as the guarantee for quota 30 of Title 10, and the prize amount will be released.

-- Allocation Using Tokenized Assets
+### Allocation Using Tokenized Assets
 Tokenized Assets are digital assets that represent ownership of a real or virtual property.
-They can be used as collateral in the following way:
+They can be used as collateral in the following ways:

-Network Compatibility: The Tokenized Asset can be allocated on any network compatible with the CCIP that Horizon operates.
+**Network Compatibility:** The Tokenized Asset can be allocated on any network compatible with the CCIP that Horizon operates. <br/>
-Value Assessment: Before allocation, the value of the Tokenized Asset is assessed through Chainlink Functions and the FIPE API.
-If it is equivalent to or greater than the minimum value required for the title, it will be accepted as collateral.
+**Value Assessment:** Before allocation, the value of the Tokenized Asset is assessed through Chainlink Functions and the FIPE API.
+If it is equivalent to or greater than the minimum value required for the title, it will be accepted as collateral. <br/>
-Automated Monitoring: After allocation, the value of the Tokenized Asset is automatically monitored.
+**Automated Monitoring:** After allocation, the value of the Tokenized Asset is automatically monitored.
 If there are significant variations in value, measures can be taken to maintain the integrity of the protocol.

-Title Withdrawal
+## Consórcio Quota Withdrawl
-The withdrawal of the title value is an important process in the Horizon protocol and can be performed under two main conditions:
+The withdrawal of the Quota value is an important process in the Horizon protocol and can be performed under two main conditions:

-Full Payment of the Title: Withdrawal is permitted after the full payment of the title value.
+**Full Payment of the Title:** Withdrawal is permitted after the full payment of the Quota value. <br/>
-Allocation of Guarantees: If guarantees are allocated according to the protocol's rules, withdrawal is also released.
+**Allocation of Guarantees:** If guarantees are allocated according to the protocol's rules, withdrawal is also released. <br/>

-Withdrawal Process
+### Withdrawal Process
 Once one of the above conditions is met, the withdrawal process can be initiated:

-Owner's Initiative: Typically, the title owner initiates the withdrawal.
+**Owner's Initiative:** Typically, the title owner initiates the withdrawal. <br/>
-Administrative Intervention: In specific cases, the protocol administration can transfer the withdrawal value directly to the title owner.
-This may occur for operational or exceptional reasons defined by the protocol.
+**Administrative Intervention:** In specific cases, the protocol administration can transfer the withdrawal value directly to the title owner.
+This may occur for operational or exceptional reasons defined by the protocol. <br/>

-Flexibility and Security
+### Flexibility and Security
 This withdrawal system has been designed to offer flexibility to users while maintaining the security and integrity of the protocol.

-Management of Delinquency and Interest
+## Management of Delinquency and Interest

-Payment Policy
+### Payment Policy
-Payment Dates: The payment dates for each title are established at the time of their creation.
+**Payment Dates:** The payment dates for each title are established at the time of their creation. <br/>
-Administrative Flexibility: The protocol administration has the prerogative to postpone payment dates if necessary, but never to advance them.
+**Administrative Flexibility:** The protocol administration has the prerogative to postpone payment dates if necessary, but never to advance them.

-Delinquency and Interest Application
+### Delinquency and Interest Application
-Attention to Dates: It is crucial for clients to be attentive to payment dates to avoid delinquency.
+**Attention to Dates:** Clients must be attentive to payment dates to avoid delinquency. <br/>
-Interest for Late Payment: In case of payment delay, the pre-defined interest will be applied.
-These interest rates are established at the creation of the title and aim to maintain the financial health of the protocol.
+**Interest for Late Payment:** In case of payment delay, the pre-defined interest will be applied.
+These interest rates are established at the creation of the title and aim to maintain the financial health of the protocol. <br/>
-Consequences of Delinquency: If the payment delay exceeds two installments, the title will be considered delinquent and subject to cancellation.
+**Consequences of Delinquency:** If the payment delay exceeds two installments, the title will be considered delinquent and subject to cancellation.

-Title Cancellation
+## Title Cancellation
-Cancellation Process: The cancellation of a title is a last resort measure, applied only in cases of significant delinquency.
+**Cancellation Process:** The cancellation of a Quota is a last resource measure, applied only in cases of significant delinquency.
-Impact of Cancellation: The cancellation of a title can have financial implications for the holder, including the loss of any payments already made.
+**Impact of Cancellation:** The cancellation of a title can have financial implications for the holder, including the loss of any payments already made.

-Penalty Policy
+## Penalty Policy

-Purpose of Penalties
+### Purpose of Penalties
-Function of Penalties: Penalties are applied in the event of a title cancellation to ensure the stability of the protocol and to protect the interests of the other participants.
+**Function of Penalties:** Penalties are applied in the event of a title cancellation to ensure the stability of the protocol and to protect the interests of the other participants.

-Penalties on Titles without Allocated Guarantees Pre-Draw Cancellation: If a title is cancelled before being drawn and does not have allocated guarantees, the amount already paid by the holder will be retained as a penalty.
+### Penalties on Titles without Allocated Guarantees
+**Pre-Draw Cancellation:** If a title is canceled before being drawn and does not have allocated guarantees, the amount already paid by the holder will be retained as a penalty. <br/>
-Purpose: This measure aims to offset the financial impact of the cancellation on the overall fund pool.
+**Purpose:** This measure aims to offset the financial impact of the cancellation on the overall fund pool.

-Penalties on Titles with Allocated Guarantees Post-Draw Cancellation with Guarantee: For titles cancelled after the draw, in which guarantees have already been allocated, the guarantee will be forfeited as a penalty.
+### Penalties on Titles with Allocated Guarantees
+**Post-Draw Cancellation with Guarantee:** For titles canceled after the draw, in which guarantees have already been allocated, the guarantee will be forfeited as a penalty.
-Treatment of the Guarantee: The confiscated guarantee will be sold in the secondary market.
-The proceeds will be used to cover the penalty corresponding to the cancelled title.
+**Treatment of the Guarantee:** The confiscated guarantee will be sold in the secondary market.
+The proceeds will be used to cover the penalty corresponding to the canceled title.

-Return of the Guarantee
+## Return of the Guarantee

 After the settlement of all installments, the allocated guarantee is returned to the same address responsible for the allocation in the Title.

-Evolution of the Protocol
+# Evolution of the Protocol

 Given the structure presented, the protocol has vast potential for growth and evolution.
 Among the points that have been discussed, we have:

-1 - Optimization of Phase 1.
+1 - **Optimization of Phase 1**.
 Given the billion-dollar market for investments of this nature, we need to reinforce our structure.
 This involves restructuring smart contracts for real environments, conducting audits, and redesigning UI and UX.
-Additionally, economic studies and local market analyses are crucial to gauge the challenges of expansion.
+Additionally, economic studies and local market analyses are crucial to gauge the challenges of expansion. <br/>

 However, developing classifications for accepted guarantees can reduce the final cost of the Consortia, so that the frequency of monitoring can be decreased.
 Cost management, adjustments of fees and penalties, processing of guarantees, more comprehensive studies, and targeted research can create new strategic advantages, always aiming for a better experience and greater opportunities for the end user.
-It is important to emphasize that beyond internal focus, to expand our target audience we will also face legal challenges.
+It is important to emphasize that beyond internal focus, we are aware that to expand our target audience we will also face legal challenges.

-2 - Creation of a Secondary Market for the Commercialization of Consórcio Quotas;
-With the creation of the Secondary Market, quota holders will have the freedom to trade them.
-This could involve reducing the quota price for a quick sale in case of need, or even marking up the sale of a quota that has been drawn.
+2 - **Creation of a Secondary Market for the Commercialization of Consórcio Quotas** With the creation of the Secondary Market, quota holders will have the freedom to trade them.
+This could involve reducing the quota price for a quick sale in case of need or even marking up the sale of a quota that has been drawn.
 From this, the protocol benefits from increased liquidity, as the market will be able to dynamically price the Quotas based on supply and demand, making the process fairer and more transparent.
-Moreover, it opens a door for clients to diversify their investment portfolio, reduces delinquency, facilitates access for new participants, and stimulates participation since, despite having made a commitment, a participant can transfer their Quota if necessary.
+Moreover, it opens a door for clients to diversify their investment portfolio, reduces delinquency, facilitates access for new participants, and stimulates participation since, despite having committed, a participant can transfer their Quota if necessary.
 Finally, the introduction of a secondary market can lead to additional innovations and the growth of the Horizon ecosystem, attracting more users and investors and enhancing the robustness and resilience of the system.

-3 - Encouragement of Partnerships for the Creation of New Pools for Yield on Locked Values;
-The development of new partnerships can bring numerous strategic and operational benefits, expanding the reach of the Protocol.
+3 - **Encouragement of Partnerships for the Creation of New Pools for Yield on Locked Values** The development of new partnerships can bring numerous strategic and operational benefits, expanding the reach of the Protocol.
 Among these, we have:

-Access to new markets through other DeFi protocols or traditional finance, significantly increasing the number of users.
+Access to new markets through other DeFi protocols or traditional finance significantly increases the number of users.
 Expansion of Resources and Diversification of Investments, tailoring to regional supply and demand.
-Long-Term Sustainability by providing stability and continuous innovation.
+Long-term sustainability by providing stability and continuous innovation.

-4 - Loan Services Using Tokenized Assets as Collateral
+4 - **Loan Services Using Tokenized Assets as Collateral**

 - Expands Horizon's scope to countries with lower interest rates where, initially, consortiums would not be a viable option;
 - Facilitates access to short-term liquidity using Tokenized Assets;